-Cravens, a Democrat, was the representative for Arkansas's 3rd congressional district from 1881 to 1883.
+Cravens was the representative for Arkansas’s 3rd congressional district and was a Democrat.
+He served from 1881 to 1883.

 From Oct 1877 to Mar 1883, Cravens missed 111 of 1,165 roll call votes, which is 9.5%.
 This is better than the median of 28.9% among the lifetime records of representatives serving in Mar 1883.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|